What Is A Contingent Offer?

 Instead of hoping for the best, buyers have tools at their disposal that they can use to prepare for the unexpected.
-Contingent offers enable buyers to protect themselves financially.
+Contingent offers protect buyers financially.
 If you’re in the process of buying or selling a home, contingencies are something you should have a firm grasp on.
-Learn what contingent offers are and how they impact real estate transactions, so you can decide if you should make or accept one.
+In this article, we’ll take a look at what contingent offers are and how they impact real estate transactions, so you can decide if you should make or accept one.

-A contingent offer is an offer made on a property, which stipulates that specific conditions must be met in order for the sales contract to be binding.
-These contingencies, or stipulations, are typically set in place by the buyer to give them the opportunity to walk away from a real estate transaction without losing money in the event that something goes wrong.
+A contingent offer is an offer made on a property, which stipulates that specific conditions must be met for the sales contract to be binding.
+These contingencies, or stipulations, are typically set in place by the buyer to give them the opportunity to walk away from a real estate transaction without losing money if something goes wrong.

-A contingent offer, which must be accepted by the seller, is often made when the buyer is unsure that they’ll ultimately be able to obtain the funds they need to purchase the property.
+A contingent offer, is often made when the buyer is unsure whether they’ll obtain the funds they need to purchase the property.
 However, a contingent offer may also be made if the buyer is concerned that the property is overpriced or in poor condition.

 If the seller is willing to accept the contingent offer, they typically have two options.
-The seller can take their property off the market and hope that the condition stipulated in the contingency is met.
+The seller can take their property off the real estate market and hope that the condition stipulated in the contingency is met.
 Or, the seller can write a kick-out clause into the sales contract that enables them to keep their property on the market to see if a better offer comes along.
-If they receive a better offer, the seller must give the original buyer a chance to purchase the property within a specific window of time.
+If they receive a better offer, the seller must give the original buyer a chance to purchase the property within a specific time window.